Children’s

 - Find and read a story on the Libby app.

-- Readers have 8 weeks (June 5 – July 29) to read or be read to 15 minutes a day / 5 days each week.
+- Readers have from June 2 to July 26 to read (or be read to) 15 minutes each day.
 There are three reading destinations this year, one every two weeks (150 minutes per challenge).

-- You may use picture books (E), Easy Readers (JE), Junior Fiction (JF), Junior Graphic Novels (JG), or magazines.
+- You may use picture books (E), Easy Readers (JE), Junior Fiction (JF), or Junior Graphic Novels (JG).

-- Then… come to the Madison Library District lobby when you have completed a Your Pal Readers Reading Goal to receive a prize.
+- Then… come to the Madison Library District lobby when you have completed a Maestro Readers Reading Goal to receive a prize.
 You can collect a new prize every two weeks!

 Additional Activities: